Specifications for organising ERA’s congresses and meetings

 Mentors of the YNP Mentorship Programme will receive a free Congress Membership provided that they have been actively part of the programme for at least one year.

-It will be the duty of the YNP Secretariat to inform the PCO of the names and details of these people accordingly.
+It will be the duty of the YNP Coordinator to inform the PCO of the names and details of these people accordingly.

-All CME Committee members, the CME Chairs and Co-Chairs as well as all members of the Scientific Committee and the PSC Chair, if not also speakers, are entitled to free Congress Membership.
+All CME Committee members, the CME Chairs and Co-Chairs as well as all members of the Scientific Committee, the PSC Chair and the NDT and CKJ Editors-in-Chief, if not also speakers, are entitled to free Congress Membership.

 This is also valid for the Social Media (SoMe) Team members.